ssd-81/temporal-synthesis/sagar/unpacking/README.md

     - what is encoding and why do we need it ?
     - can't we simply operate without an encoding?
     - what is the difference between an encoding and a type?

+- ideas explored
+    - byte order: big endianess and little endianess

+- binary.Read
+    - successive read calls update the reader pointer according to the data type used for storage